luphysics/PyMODAlib/README.md

 ### PyMODAlib cache

 The group coherence functions use a very large quantity of RAM.
-To mitigate this problem for machines with smaller RAM capacities, they will allocate arrays which are cached to disk.
-This may result in significant disk usage.
+To mitigate this problem for machines with smaller RAM capacities, they will allocate arrays which are cached to disk. *This may result in significant disk usage.*

 By default, PyMODAlib will use a folder named `.pymodalib` inside your home directory for its cache.
 However, it will show a `RuntimeWarning` unless you set the location manually.
+This warning is intended to make users aware of the risks of placing the cache folder on an SSD.

-> :warning: If the cache folder is on an SSD, it **may reduce the lifespan of the SSD**.
+> :warning: If the cache folder is on an SSD, it may **reduce the lifespan** of the SSD.

 #### Setting the cache location